rubyguides

 Behavior Details

 replace mutates the string in place and returns self — it does not create a copy.
 The object_id doesn’t change.
-You’re not replacing the object, you’re replacing what the object contains:
+You’re not replacing the object, you’re replacing what the object contains.
+The example below confirms the identity stays the same after the call:

 buffer = "initial"